RitaMwas/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that duplicates the last line of the file iacta A script that deletes all the regular files with a .js Write a script that counts the number of directories and sub-directories in the current directory Create a script that displays the 10 newest files in the current directory
+Write a script that duplicates the last line of the file iacta A script that deletes all the regular files with a .js Write a script that counts the number of directories and sub-directories in the current directory Create a script that displays the 10 newest files in the current directory A script that takes a list of words as input and prints only words that appear exactly once